ASTRO7605/schemas_cablage/README.md

 # English
 ## About
-This Git repository is full of resources for FRC wiring and components schematics.
+This Git repository is full of resources for FRC wiring diagrams and component diagrams.
 It is composed of a KiCad component library and a (Eeschema) schematic for the current year.

 ## Versioning convention
 `MAJOR.MINOR`, (for example, `0.8` is the 8<sup>th</sup> draft of the